Volkswagen Passat Lingyu: Overview

 The Passat Lingyu was offered in following equipment lines: Standard (标准型), Luxury (豪华型), VIP and Flagship (旗舰型).
-The Standard had a four-cylinder engine with a displacement of 1984 cc and a power of 85 kW.
-The Luxury and the VIP were delivered with a turbo engine with a displacement of 1781 cc and a power of 110 kW.
+The Standard had a four-cylinder engine with a displacement of 1984 cc and a power of 116 PS.
+The Luxury and the VIP were delivered with a turbo engine with a displacement of 1781 cc and a power of 150 PS.
 The Flagship was the top model of the Lingyu lineup.
-It was motorized with a V6 engine with a displacement of 2771 cc and a power of 140 kW.
+It was motorized with a V6 engine with a displacement of 2771 cc and a power of 190 PS.

 The car was designed by Istanbul-born car designer Murat Günak.

 Volkswagen built 20 examples of fuel-cell Passat Lingyu in mid-2008 to be presented at the 2008 Beijing Olympics.

 Facelift

 A facelifted version was launched in 2009 and replaced the Volkswagen Passat Lingyu.
 The Passat New Lingyu was offered in following equipment lines: Zenjie, Zenping, Zenxiang, Zhizen and Zenshi.

-The following engines were offered: 1984 cc (85 kW); 1781 cc (110 kW); 2771 cc (140 kW).
+The following engines were offered: 1984 cc 116 PS; 1781 cc 150 PS; 2771 cc 190 PS.

 The Passat New Lingyu was replaced by the Volkswagen Passat NMS in April 2011.